GraceHLiu/MiniProject_DF-Vis/README.md

 # MiniProject_DF-Vis
-This project is aimed to 1) download Landsat and MODIS surface reflectance products, 2) implement an simple data fusion, 3) visualize the data fusion results, and 4) exam the statistical relationship between fused NDVI time series with ground measured biomass.
+This project is aimed to 1 implement an simple data fusion on Landsat and MODIS images, 2) visualize the data fusion results through interactive plotting, and 3) exam the statistical relationship between fused NDVI time series with ground measured biomass.